pmahdavi/reasoning-gym/training/README.md

 Training codebase for training LLMs using Reasoning Gym procedural dataset generators.

-**Note**: `qwen-math/` directory contains the code from the Tina project, used for the Qwen2.5 3B RG-Math training.
-This is separate from the rest of our training/evaluation codebase.

 This readme documents:

 - Training environment setup and usage example